The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 10 July 2022

 About: Ringlets can be found in most parts of Great Britain, and their Scottish distribution is currently expanding.
 Their preferred breeding habitat is tall, lush grassland, and in the north of Great Britain they favour less shady areas than they do in the south.
+The larvae are associated with a range of graminoids including cock's-foot, red fescue, and Yorkshire-fog.

 Northern brown argus (Aricia artaxerxes)